jehandev/wp-base/README.md

 ## Installation

+1. `git clone git@github.com:jehandev/wp-base.git`
+2. `cd` into the project
-1. At the root of the project : `composer install`
+3. `composer install`
-2. At the root of the project : `npm install`
+4. `npm install`
-3. Open a terminal and do a  `cp .env.example .env` and enter your variables in this new file :
+5. `cp .env.example .env` and enter your variables in this new file :
   - `DB_NAME`
   - `DB_USER`
   - `DB_PASSWORD`